- Average Hyundai Elantra insurance cost is $1,928 per year, or $161 per month for full coverage.

 Insuring a used Elantra, rather than a new 2023 model, could cut your insurance cost by as much as $810 per year.
 New vehicles have a higher replacement cost, and older models have less value which results in lower insurance rates.

-The data below shows average insurance rates for the 2013 to 2023 Hyundai Elantra model years for driver ages 20 to 60.
+The data below shows average insurance rates for 2013 to 2023 Hyundai Elantra model years and for drivers aged 20 to 60.
 Insurance cost ranges from the least expensive rate of $994 for a 60-year-old driver rated on a 2013 Hyundai Elantra to the most expensive rate of $3,800 for a 20-year-old driving a 2023 model year.

 Model Year and Vehicle | Driver Age 20 | Driver Age 40 | Driver Age 60 |